-- Fort Knox Fire Departments: 469, 1609, and 5223
+• Fort Knox Fire Departments: 469, 1609, and 5223

-- HazWaste Storage: 2946

-- Hunt Control: 9297

-- Heard Motor Park: 485

-In a response, the Fort Knox Fire Chief (or senior officer) will serve as the Incident Commander (IC).
-The Fort Knox Fire Department response trucks contain sufficient materials to respond to, safely contain, and completely clean-up a spill of up to 300 gallons.
+HazWaste Storage: 2946Hunt Control: 9297Heard Motor Park: 485 safely contain, and completely clean-up a spill of up to 300 gallons.
 HazMat response trucks are adequate for spills of 1,000 gallons.
 For larger spills, the DPW and EMD have stockpiles of absorbent materials, steel/plastic and overpack drums, non-sparking tools, and earthmoving equipment.
 Response operations will follow guidelines specified in the Fort Knox RCRA Contingency Plan.